 \subsection{Symmetry Properties of Helix Pairs}

 To study the interaction between isolated helix pairs, a set of variables that uniquely defines all possible pair configurations must be chosen.
-To sample the interaction potential as densely as possible while conserving computational resources, it is important to avoid redundancy in the parameter space (i.e., not storing two configurations that are identical due to symmetry under different coordinate values).
-It is therefore meaningful to make use of the symmetry aspects to reduce the parameter space of pair interaction.
+To sample the interaction potential as densely as possible while conserving computational resources, it is important to avoid redundancy in the parameter space (i.e., not storing two configurations that represent the same atom arrangement due to symmetry).
+It is therefore meaningful to make use of the symmetry aspects to reduce the parameter space of the pair interaction.

-While, for a single isolated helix, the absolute direction or handedness is unimportant, for helix pairs, the overall orientation of the second helix relative to the first must be considered.
+While for a single isolated helix the absolute direction or handedness is unimportant, for helix pairs the relative alignment of the second helix with respect to the first must be considered.
 In addition to the helices' handedness (right- or left-handed), the relative orientation of molecular features, such as the direction of the carbonyl groups, impacts the inter-helical interaction.
-Consequently, four distinct types of pair interactions must be considered, summarized in Table~\ref{tab:nomenclature}: (1) equally handed, parallel alignment (EP), (2) equally handed, anti-parallel alignment (EA), (3) oppositely handed, parallel alignment (OP), and (4) oppositely handed, anti-parallel alignment (OA).
+Consequently, four distinct alignments must be considered, which are summarized in Table~\ref{tab:nomenclature}: (1) equally handed, parallel alignment (EP), (2) equally handed, anti-parallel alignment (EA), (3) oppositely handed, parallel alignment (OP), and (4) oppositely handed, anti-parallel alignment (OA).

-Each of these four interaction types is specified by four continuous variables: the inter-helical distance $R$, the rotation angles of the helices $\varphi_1$ and $\varphi_2$, and the relative lateral offset $\zeta$.
-The distance $R$ is defined as the separation between the two helix axes.
-The angular variables $\varphi_1$, $\varphi_2$, and the shift $\zeta$ require more careful definition.